breyerjs/Automatic_Author_Identification/README.md

 		The Novel class serves as a corpus reader for each file that is read in.
 It houses a few versions of the text and related data.
 That data includes the author and various statistics about the text's style.
-Those statistics are calculated on initialization.Note that most of the statistics are calculated based on the first 40,000 words of the text, since I perceive that to be a representative sample.
+Those statistics are calculated on initialization.
+Note that most of the statistics are calculated based on the first 40,000 words of the text, since I perceive that to be a representative sample.
 		Keeping the sample sizes consistent makes the statistics relevant for comparison with other novels.
 The statisticsused for comparison are stored as {stat name : value}